terraform-ibm-modules/terraform-ibm-transit-gateway/README.md

 With IBM Cloud® Transit Gateway, you can create single or multiple transit gateways to connect VPCs.
 You can also connect your IBM Cloud classic infrastructure to a transit gateway to provide seamless communication with classic infrastructure resources.
 Any new network that you connect to a transit gateway is then made available to every other network connected to it.
 For more information, see [About IBM Cloud Transit Gateway](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-about) in the IBM Cloud docs.

+This module includes the `terraform-ibm-transit-gateway-action` [approval action submodule](terraform-ibm-transit-gateway-action/README.md) that supports approving or rejecting connection requests in cross-account VPC connections.

 ## Usage

 ```hcl